Aabrekkenibba-2.jpg

 Dramatic view from a sharp mountain ridge.
 Two hikers walking the ridge, and you can see the norwegian landscape in the background.

-The peak is the tallest on the list.
+This peak is the tallest of the list.
 The mountain ridge reaches all the way back where it meets the glacier.
-Here you have the opportunity to touch and walk on the glacier.
+From here it is possible to touch and walk on the glacier, but this can be extremely dangerous without gear.

 Technical information